BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-20-web-homologation-as-app.md

 | [Playwright](https://playwright.dev/)                          | Browser Automation Engine | Speed and Reliability: Unified API for all major browsers (Chromium, Firefox, WebKit), mobile emulation, and excellent DX.          |
 | [playwright-bdd](https://vitalets.github.io/playwright-bdd/#/) | BDD Framework (Gherkin)   | Collaboration and Readability: Enables tests to be written in a natural, shared language while managing Playwright test generation. |

-Note: our dictionary of steps is greatly inspired by [uuv](https://github.com/Orange-OpenSource/uuv) which aims to provides an ecosystem that simplifies the writing of End to End tests in a BDD approach and a user-centric way and accessibility-first selectors.
+Note: our dictionary of steps is greatly inspired by [uuv](https://github.com/Orange-OpenSource/uuv) which aims to provides an ecosystem that simplifies the writing of End-to-End tests in a BDD approach and a user-centric way and accessibility-first selectors.

 **Requirements and rationale behind**